 The Media and Reserve Library supports UWM’s curriculum through a variety of print and non-print resources.
-Among the resources located here are audiobooks on CD, Browsing Book Collection, DVDs & videotapes, print newspapers, and Reserve materials.
+Among the resources located here are DVDs, videotapes, materials on Reserve, audiobooks on CD, Browsing book collection, Microtext collection and print newspapers.

-Equipment, including audio recorders, digital cameras, iPads, laptops, portable projector and other media accessories are available in the library for checkout by current UWM students.
-Some items are also available for checkout by UWM faculty and staff.
-An Audio Recording Booth and Media Viewing Room are managed, maintained, and located within the Media & Reserve Library.
+Equipment, including laptops, digital cameras, a portable projector and other media accessories are available in the library for checkout by current UWM students, faculty and staff.
+There is a Recording Booth and Media Viewing Room available here as well.

 The Music Library holds nearly 70,000 circulating books and scores and more than 60,000 sound recordings.
 Facilities are available to listen to CDs, cassettes, and LPs on site.